Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 --------
 ### VIII.
 Glossary of TDIR and DFIR terms and definitions

-- DFIR - Digital Forensics & Incident Response <br>
++ DFIR - Digital Forensics & Incident Response
   + Digital Forensics and Incident Response (DFIR) teams are groups of people in an organization responsible for managing the response to a security incident, including gathering evidence of the incident, remediating its effects, and implementing controls to prevent the incident from recurring in the future.

-- TDIR - Threat Detection & Incident Response <br>
++ TDIR - Threat Detection & Incident Response
   + Threat Detection & Incident Response (TDIR) refers to the processes, tools, and strategies used to identify, monitor, and analyze cybersecurity threats in real-time, and to respond to security incidents when they occur.
 While Threat Detection focuses on identifying malicious activities, abnormal behaviour or vulnerabilities within a system or a network, Incident Response is concerned with managing and mitigating the impact of a security breach or attack once detected.

-- Cyber Threats
++ Cyber Threats
   + The world of cybersecurity is constantly evolving, with new threats emerging every day.
 Understanding the different types of threats that exist is crucial for security teams to effectively protect their organizations.
   + Cyber threats can be separated into 2 main categories:
     + Common cyber threats including: data leakage, ransomware, crypto mining malware, distributed-denial-of-service (DDoS) attacks, etc.